-Opportunity 3: The property industry is one of the most dynamic sectors of the Australian the Commercial Activity Centres Strategy, it is also true that a degree of flexibility is necessary to ensure that activity centres can evolve and develop in ways that may not be envisaged directly by policy, but which nonetheless meet all of the relevant policy goals.
+- Opportunity 3: The property industry is one of the most dynamic sectors of the Australian economy and opportunities will exist for activity centres in Shepparton to evolve quickly to meet changing tastes and needs. - Response: Although a strong policy framework is critically important for the success of the Commercial Activity Centres Strategy, it is also true that a degree of flexibility is necessary to ensure that activity centres can evolve and develop in ways that may not be envisaged directly by policy, but which nonetheless meet all of the relevant policy goals.
 For example, over the past 15 years new retail formats such as ALDI and large-format liquor stores such as Dan Murphy's and First Choice Liquor have emerged to meet changing consumer demands.